AI Analytics

 1. Data Connection

 The system connects to your business data sources — databases, data warehouses, spreadsheets, ERP systems like Tally, or cloud apps.
-The semantic layer maps raw data to business terms (e.g., "revenue" maps to the sum of the orders table).
+A semantic layer (business-defined metrics mapped to your tables) maps raw data to business terms (e.g., "revenue" maps to the sum of the orders table).
+See business intelligence for how this fits into a full BI stack.

 2. Intent Understanding